-The current provision for federal excise tax is based on net investment income using a rate of 1.39% for the years ended December 31, 2023 and 2022, respectively.
-The deferred provision is calculated based on the same rate on cumulative net unrealized gains for the years ended December 31, 2023 and 2022.
-The current tax provision for federal excise tax on net investment income is \$13.2 million and \$30.0 million for the years ended December 31, 2023 and 2022, respectively.
-The Foundation had a cumulative unrealized gain that resulted in a \$96.1 million and \$85.3 million deferred tax liability as of December 31, 2023 and 2022, respectively.
-Estimated excise taxes of \$23.8 million and \$20.8 million were paid during the years ended December 31, 2023 and 2022, respectively.
+The current provision for federal excise tax is based on net investment income using a rate of 1.39% for the years ended December 31, 2024 and 2023, respectively.
+The deferred provision is calculated based on the same rate on cumulative net unrealized gains for the years ended December 31, 2024 and 2023.
+The current tax provision for federal excise tax on net investment income is \$18.9 million and \$13.2 million for the years ended December 31, 2024 and 2023, respectively.
+The Foundation had a deferred tax liability that resulted in a cumulative unrealized gain of \$102.8 million and \$96.1 million as of December 31, 2024 and 2023, respectively.

 Certain income defined as unrelated business taxable income by the IRS code may be subject to tax at ordinary corporate rates.
-There was no tax provision on unrelated business taxable income for the years ended December 31, 2023 and 2022.
-The state taxes on unrelated business income are immaterial for the years ended December 31, 2023 and 2022.
+There was no tax provision on unrelated business taxable income for the years ended December 31, 2024 and 2023.
+The state taxes on unrelated business income are immaterial for the years ended December 31, 2024 and 2023.
 The current and deferred excise taxes provisions are included in the net investment return in the accompanying statements of activities.